2001 IFMAR 1:10 Electric Off-Road World Championships

-The 2002 IFMAR 1:10 Electric Off-Road World Championships was the ninth edition of the IFMAR 1:10 Electric Off-Road World Championship, sanctioned by International Federation of Model Auto Racing.
+The 2002 IFMAR 1:10 Electric Off-Road World Championships was the ninth edition of the IFMAR 1:10 Electric Off-Road World Championship, sanctioned by the International Federation of Model Auto Racing.
 It was meant to be held in 2001.
 However the event was delayed until 2002 due to the events of September 11 in America.
 The event was held in Pretoria, South Africa at the Tshwane Raceway and Promotion race facility.